 \subsection{Human Agency and Automation Preferences}

 As AI systems become active collaborators in human workflows, researchers have sought to quantify how users perceive and negotiate their agency under automation.
-A recent contribution to this literature is the **Human Agency Scale (HAS)** introduced by Shao et al., which provides a five-level scale (H1–H5) to quantify the degree of human involvement preferred in task performance when working with AI agents \cite{shao2025future}.
+A recent contribution to this literature is the \textbf{Human Agency Scale (HAS)} introduced by Shao et al., which provides a five-level scale (H1–H5) to quantify the degree of human involvement preferred in task performance when working with AI agents \cite{shao2025future}.
 HAS moves beyond binary automate-or-not frameworks by offering a shared language for examining desired human control versus automation or augmentation across diverse tasks and occupations.

-The HAS differentiates between complete human control (higher levels) and higher degrees of automation (lower levels), allowing for nuanced analyses of user preferences in human–AI work contexts.
-Validation and application of HAS indicate that agency perceptions vary systematically with task criticality, trust, perceived AI competence, and potential consequences of error, making the scale well-suited to assess collaborative human–AI workflows.
-Related research on algorithm aversion and resistance to automation shows that users are often reluctant to delegate control in domains tied to expertise, identity, or accountability \cite{dietvorst2015algorithm,longoni2019resistance}.

-Within educational research, HAS-aligned findings suggest that students are typically comfortable delegating repetitive or mechanical tasks — such as formatting, grammar correction, or simple content summarization — while preferring to retain control over tasks that involve creativity, reasoning, or deep disciplinary judgment \cite{liu2023aiwriting,bastani2024generative}.
-These preferences are shaped by trust, perceived risk, and confidence in one’s ability to evaluate AI outputs — critical factors that influence appropriate reliance on automated systems.

-Our study adapts the HAS framework to graduate computer science education, applying it at a task-specific level to compare desired human agency, actual AI use, and confidence in verifying outputs.
+Our study adapts the HAS framework to education domain, applying it at a task-specific level to compare desired human agency and actual AI use.
 This approach enables a fine-grained audit of student–AI collaboration and provides empirical grounding for human-centered design recommendations.